Nova Baden

 Park History

-Nova Baden State Park was established to conserve the natural and scenic resources that underpin the ecological and cultural character of the Lambari spa region.
-The Instituto Estadual de Florestas created the park as part of broader efforts to protect Atlantic Forest remnants in southern Minas Gerais, a region where forest cover had been substantially reduced by coffee cultivation, cattle ranching, and urban expansion.
+The area was first protected in 1974 with the creation of the Nova Baden Biological Reserve.
+Its management category was changed to State Park by Decree no. 36.069 of September 27, 1994, and it was opened for public visitation in 1995.
+[1] The Instituto Estadual de Florestas created the park as part of broader efforts to protect Atlantic Forest remnants in southern Minas Gerais, a region where forest cover had been substantially reduced by coffee cultivation, cattle ranching, and urban expansion.
 The park's establishment recognized the symbiosis between healthy forest ecosystems and the mineral spring hydrology that defines the region's identity.
-The proximity of the park to the tourism infrastructure of Lambari facilitates environmental education programs and ecotourism activities that support park management.
+The park's historic 19th-century mansion serves as the administrative headquarters and visitor center.

 Major Trails And Attractions

-The park offers trails through Atlantic Forest scenery, with emphasis on the mineral spring areas and riparian landscapes that connect the natural environment to the cultural heritage of the spa region.
-Birdwatching trails in the forest interior are productive year-round, with Atlantic Forest endemics regularly encountered.
+The park offers three self-guided trails ranging from 900 to 1,850 meters through Atlantic Forest scenery, with emphasis on the mineral spring areas and the dramatic Sete Quedas (Seven Falls) waterfall.
+[1] Birdwatching trails in the forest interior are productive year-round, with Atlantic Forest endemics regularly encountered.
+The historic 19th-century mansion at the park entrance serves as the visitor center and a cultural landmark.
 The park's elevated terrain provides panoramic views over the Lambari valley and surrounding highlands.
-Environmental education programs engage schools and visitors in learning about Atlantic Forest ecology and the mineral spring geology unique to the region.
 The proximity of the park to the historic spa town of Lambari allows visitors to combine natural and cultural tourism in a single destination.

 Visitor Facilities And Travel

 Nova Baden State Park is easily accessible from Lambari, a town well served by bus connections from São Paulo, Rio de Janeiro, and Belo Horizonte.
-The park has a visitor reception area and maintained trail network, and day visits are possible without prior booking for most activities.
+The park is open Tuesday through Sunday and holidays from 08:00 to 17:00.
+[1] Day visits are possible without prior booking for most activities, and the park receives approximately 3,000 visitors annually.
 Accommodation is abundant in Lambari, which has a well-developed hotel infrastructure serving the thermal tourism industry.
-The park administration coordinates with the Lambari municipal tourism authority on visitor management and environmental education.
-The nearest major city is Poços de Caldas (approximately 100 km) and Varginha (approximately 80 km), both accessible by paved highway.
+The nearest major city is Varginha (approximately 80 km) and Poços de Caldas (approximately 100 km), both accessible by paved highway.

 Conservation And Sustainability